Zeffer83/OutlookAutoArchive/README.md

 - Microsoft Outlook installed and configured
 - Outlook COM Interop permissions

+## Windows Security

+### Automatic Unblocking

+The application automatically detects and attempts to unblock itself if Windows has blocked it due to being downloaded from the internet.
+This is a normal Windows security feature.

+### Manual Unblocking

+If automatic unblocking fails, you can manually unblock the executable:

+1. Right-click on `OutlookAutoArchive.exe`
+2. Select "Properties"
+3. Check the "Unblock" checkbox at the bottom of the dialog
+4. Click "OK"
+5. Run the application again

+This is a one-time process - once unblocked, the file will run normally on subsequent executions.

 ## Installation

 1. **Download the files** from this repository